Neosnooker/icy-night-theme/README.md

 # icy-night-theme
-A random ice-blueish theme that is comfortable and beautiful to the eye.
+A handcrafted ice-blueish theme that is comfortable and beautiful to the eye.

 ## Current colors